 The nature of this street is it is a high speed / high volume (with significant heavy truck traffic), posted 45mph limit primary arterial with 3 through lanes in each direction.
 It sometimes becomes congested, I guess especially eastbound due to I-10 interchange just east of City of Phoenix.
 In this section the east and west lanes are separated with a raised median.

-The dimensions are apparently 35′ curbface to curbface (for each direction, separated by a 20′ raised median); divided something like 12 / 11 / 12 which includes a gutter pan (see CoP email from 2006, below).
+The dimensions are apparently 35′ curbface to curbface (for each direction, separated by a 20′ raised median); divided something like 13 / 10 / 12 inclusive of gutter pan (see CoP email from 2006, below).
 Here is a streetmix of one proposal for squeezing a BL in there (that one assumes the gutter somehow gets incorporated into the BL, either by paving over it, or digging/cutting it away).

 There is no honest / ethical way to rearrange 35′ of space and maintain three through general purpose travel lanes and a BL.
 As we’ve seen above, a minimally acceptable BL plus one travel lane takes up 16′, and it is unlikely the city would ever install two travel lane (one next to a curb) in 19′ of space.